Jack Dempsey Fish – Care, Habitat & Everything You Need To Know

 Although it is not essential, it is advised to decorate the tank to make it resemble their natural habitat.
 Rock and wood are the best choices for this purpose, but plants can also be used, as these cichlids are less likely to destroy them.
 Some of the plants that can be used to decorate the tank are water wisteria and Java fern.

-While the Jack Dempsey cichlids are generally safe to be kept in tanks, they are not the best choice due to their aggressive behaviour.
+While Jack Dempsey fish are generally safe to be kept in tanks, they are not the best choice due to their aggressive behaviour.
 Thus, it is important to consider which fish species to keep as their tankmates.

 Other than another species of cichlids, they can be kept with goldfish, angelfish, cascarudo, and tetra.
 However, their popularity as aquarium fish has been declining in recent years, as compared to the other types of cichlids.